NodyHub/reggidump/README.md

 reggidump -h
 Usage: reggidump <target> ... [flags]

-Dump Docker images from a registry.
+Dump all Docker images from a registry.

 Arguments:
   <target> ...
-Scan target.
+Dump targets.
 Can be a file, a registry address or - for stdin.

 Flags:
   -h, --help                      Show context-sensitive help.